rchavarria/trip-planner/README.markdown

 With the command `grails generate-views Flight`, we can generate the scaffolding views for the Flight domain class.
 Then, we have a set of views to modify and customize whatever we want.

+### Services

+Services are places where you can store commonly used methods that transcend any single domain class.
+I see them as places where you can put your bussiness logic that affects several domain classes, or code that relates to third party functionalities.

+With the command:

+    grails create-service Geocoder

+we create a service in `grails-app/services/trip/planner/GeocoderService.groovy`